You're 15 Minutes Away From Automated Test. Request a Demo.

 What is Test Driven Development?
 TDD vs. BDD vs. SDD

-TDD is a software development practice driven by the testing process, combining coding and writing unit tests iteratively.
+TDD is a software development practice driven by testing, combining coding and writing unit tests iteratively.
 TDD focuses on developing smaller pieces of functionality in isolation.
-The primary motive is to create a failing test first, then write just enough code to ensure the test passes.
-That way, developers can be sure if their code works or not.

 TDD vs. BDD (Behavior-Driven Development) – What’s the Difference?